-In respect of a Referendum, the period will run from the announcement of the date of the Referendum with specific, more onerous rules operating in the period from 28 days before the day of poll.
+In respect of the forthcoming European Union Referendum, the period will run from the announcement of the date of the Referendum with specific, more onerous rules operating in the period from 28 days before the day of poll.

 The main significance of the pre-election period is in the need for heightened sensitivity, to ensure that public resources are not used in any way that might influence the result of an election.